C3BI-pasteur-fr/unix-training/unix-I/source/Chain_commands.rst

 .. warning::

-   The exit status depends how the developer implement programs. sometimes the developer does not follow the convention. so it's not possible to chain correctly those programs.
+   The exit status depends how the developer implement programs.
+   Sometimes the developer does not follow the convention.
+   So it's not possible to chain correctly those programs.